Using OpenCV to identify a dice roll

 Isolating dice dots

 The first steps is to locate dice dots.
-BLOB stands for Binary Large OBject and refers to a group of connected pixels in a binary image.✱I applied the OpenCV simple blob detection algorithm.
+I applied the OpenCV simple blob detection algorithm.

 Glare was a problem as the dice dots were glossy and reflecting the light from the smartphone.
 This created white spots which interfered with the detection algorithm.
 I applied a **median blur** on the frame before using the blob detection function provided by OpenCV.